Pkadon/Akatsuki-Towa/README.md

 ```

 ### CSV notes:
+**These suggestions are for what the output file should look like.
+You may need to do some testing to figure out how much of this your spreadsheet software is already doing automatically.**
  - It is recommended that the field containing the string is surrounded with double-quotes to make sure commas and linebreaks are included properly.
  - Add a linebreak to a string with the "enter" key, newline characters ("\\n") don't seem to work here.
  - Double-quotes that are a part of the string should be typed twice. (see example below)